-The Compassionate Friends East of the River Chapter will host a mass release of about 100 butterflies on the day of our Second Statewide Walk To Remember.
+July 9, 2011 The Compassionate Friends East of the River Chapter hosted a group release of about 100 butterflies on the day of our first (what we hope will be annual) Walk To Remember.

-Butterflies are also available for individual release, when pre-paid,
+Butterflies were available for individual release, when pre-paid.

 WHY BUTTERFLIES ARE MEANINGFUL